liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 [Linux hwmon]: #interaction-with-linux-hwmon-drivers

 _New in 1.9.0._<br>
-_Changed in git: expanded support for reading and writing through hwmon._<br>
+_Changed in 1.12.0: expanded support for reading and writing through hwmon._<br>

 Kraken X3 and Z3 devices feature support by the [liquidtux] `nzxt-kraken3` driver, and status data is provided through a standard hwmon sysfs interface.